 For an athlete's foot soak, blend the following essential oils in 1/2 teaspoon carrier oil:

 Stir the blend into a basin of comfortably hot water.
 Soak your feet for 15 minutes or longer.

 To make a foot powder, use one of the following recipes.
 Place the ingredients (starting with the dry ones) into a resealable plastic bag.
 Close the bag and mix well with your fingers (through the outside of the bag).
 Apply as needed to your feet.

-Be sure to keep your feet as cool and dry as possible to create an inhospitable environment for fungus.
+Keep your feet as cool and dry as possible to create an unfriendly environment for fungus.

 I recommend Young Living essential oils.